tushar5526/FaceRecog/README.md

 # FaceRecog
-## Face Recogntion project based on VGG 16 for MLops task
+## Face Recogntion project based on Transfer learning using VGG 16 for MLops task

 ### Project Structure